Photo: Ruffin McNeill and Lincoln Riley

 The McNeill/Riley Rapport proved more than a one-game explosive tandem.
 The Pirates compiled bowl trip seasons of 8-5, 10-3 and 8-5 at the American Athletic Conference school.
 In 2013, the 10-3 Pirates pulled off a road trip sweep of ACC members North Carolina, 55-31, and N.C.
 State, 42-28.
 In 2014, ECU swept two more ACC schools, beating North Carolina 70-41 and Virginia Tech 28-21.

 As a head coach, McNeill’s roots as a teacher — he began as a high school teacher/coach and is the son of two teachers — were tapped on ECU’s trip to the Birmingham Bowl.
 In America today, kids, black and white alike, don’t recognize how recent was segregation, so McNeill made the trip about more than playing Florida.
 He included history lessons on Birmingham as a focal point of the Civil Rights movement.
-The end of segregation allowed him to attend a desegregated high school and eventually become a head coach.
+The end of segregation in North Carolina allowed McNeill to attend a desegregated high school.

 With ECU’s explosive offense, Riley was a rising a hot name that jumped onto Oklahoma coach Bob Stoops’ radar.
 He called McNeill to ask if he could interview Riley as his OC.